 Milwaukee Montessori School, is a co-educational day school for students from toddler age (18-months) through the eighth grade.
 MMS is one of the oldest and largest independent Montessori schools in the United States serving more than 420 children.
 Before and after-school child care is available for children of all ages enrolled at MMS.

-MISSION: Milwaukee Montessori School provides a challenging, individualized educational experience founded in a Montessori curriculum with the objective of developing independent thinking students of knowledge, courage, personal integrity and compassion.
+MISSION: Milwaukee Montessori School provides a challenging, individualized education that develops independent thinking students of knowledge, courage, personal integrity and compassion.

 LOCATION: 4.80-acre urban/suburban campus.
 Students come from both urban and suburban communities within a 15-mile radius of Milwaukee.

-ENTRANCE REQUIREMENTS: Interviews and/or classroom visits for all students.
+ENTRANCE REQUIREMENTS: Interviews and classroom visits for all students.
 Written academic assessment given to students age 5 and older.